Skip to Main Content

 M&

 August occupies a converted Augustinian convent on Jules Bordetstraat, bringing Michelin Selected recognition to one of Antwerp's most architecturally considered addresses.
-The property sits within a peer set of design-led boutique hotels that have repositioned the city as a serious destination for travellers who treat where they sleep as carefully as where they eat.
+The property sits within a comparable set of design-led boutique hotels that have repositioned the city as a serious destination for travellers who treat where they sleep as carefully as where they eat.
 Quiet streets, considered materials, and deliberate scale define the experience here.

 August hotel in Antwerp, Belgium